alexr17/nlp-golden-globes/README.md

 Say what the step will be

 ```
-Give the example
+Code
 ```
 And repeat
 ```
-until finished
+more code
 ```
 End with an example of getting some data out of the system or using it for a little demo

 ## Authors

-Alex Rhee
+Group 1: Alex Rhee, Itay Golan, Arno Murica, Anthony Leonardi

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/alexr17/nlp-golden-globes/graphs/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc